 At our college you will have access to industry-standard facilities and get to use top of the range equipment.
 On our campus you’ll find media suites, TV studios, design labs, workshops, hair & beauty salons, working kitchens and a live theatre.

 All of our courses will provide you with outstanding experiences of work and prepare you for your future career.
 You will work with real employers and customers and build connections.

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Applicants should have a minimum of a grade 5 in Mathematics, and a minimum of a grade 5,5 in GCSE Combined Science: Trilogy or a grade 5 in GCSE Chemistry.
-(We will also accept B grades as equivalent).
-Applicants should also have a minimum of six GCSEs at grades 9-4.
+Applicants require a minimum of a grade 5 in Mathematics, and a minimum of a grade 6,5 in GCSE Combined Science: Trilogy or a grade 6 in GCSE Chemistry.
+Applicants should also have a minimum of six GCSEs at grades 9-4 including English Language.

 Work on the course includes lectures, note taking, question and answer sessions, problem solving, completing work sheets, writing answers and model building.
 All of this will be backed up by regular homework.

 You will be formally assessed through three written examinations at the end of the second year.
 Practical’s carried out during the two years will be assessed in one of the written exams at the end of the course and on the quality of your lab book.